Types of Braces at Specialty Smiles

-There are many good reasons why time-tested metal braces remain popular — because they offer a reliable, effective and economical treatment option.
-In contrast to the appliances of the past, today’s braces are actually smaller, lighter, and more comfortable to wear.
+There are many good reasons why time-tested metal braces remain popular because they offer a reliable, effective, and economical treatment option.
+In contrast to the appliances of the past, today’s braces are actually smaller, lighter, easier to care for, and more comfortable to wear.
 If you want a less traditional look, you may be able to choose colorful elastics for the brackets, or other modifications.

 While ceramic braces certainly offer a less conspicuous look, there is still another system that allows fixed braces to be truly invisible.
 In some situations, special appliances called lingual braces can be placed on the tongue side of the teeth.
 They work the same way other metal braces do — but even though they’re made of metal, they can’t be seen, because they’re hidden behind the teeth themselves!